 At times 2 selections with matching vibe makes Kid Pecos Think of the mixing of sound.
 Dennis Brown & Papa San title: Piece Of The Pie label: Dynamite Records Original Press this 1 is a bit grooved plays solid.
 A GOOD OR (G) A for the2 Main 1980;s on Reggae Artist om major Reggae label Original Press makes it a solid selection.
 Major Oney title: Takey Takey label: Hurricane Original Press A GOOD PLUS (G+) A major 1990’s Hit tune artist Major Oney rare Hit label Hurricane A slight spot may stick jump solid tune “Hawl and pull selecta”

 Kid Pecos puts down a few new tunes.
 Add a few TL Sound Reggae Dancehall Kid Pecos adds a few TL Sound Reggae Dancehall Kid Pecos works in this zone to add a few odd tunes. some damaged.
 7″ vinyl a little more can get cracks, some small at the start, some for half, some for all they can still play with a pop.
 These are just for showing.
 Having lots of 7″ vinyl they create a sound within a sound.
 They would make a nice 1 of reggae mix.Some will of course be normal condition.
-Kid Pecos adds a few TL Sound Reggae Dancehall vinyl 7″ In this set some loose 7″ will also be listed.
+Kid Pecos adds a few TL Sound Reggae Dancehall vinyl 7″ (OUT OF STOCK) In this set some loose 7″ will also be listed.
 Kid Pecos has a few grooves of vinyl at work.
 A lot of 7″ Country sort of late 1960’s – 70’s – 80’s a part of the mix.
 Reggae is just the most knowledge for vibe of Kid Pecos own vibe. .
 Here is 1 of the early Ska Rock Steady labels from h 1960’s sad has crack in most of the vinyl. still can be played sparingly.

 Kid Pecos will be adding a solid wave of TL Sound Reggae Dancehall